India likely to send 190-strong contingent to Olympics: Batra | Sports-Games

 Indian athletes from 12 sports -- badminton, boxing, hockey, wrestling, sailing, athletics, archery, equestrian, fencing, rowing, shooting and table tennis -- have so far qualified for the Tokyo Olympics.
 Gymnast Pranati Nayak is set to qualify but yet to be confirmed by the world body of the sport.

-Golf, Judo, Swimming and Gymanastics are four disciplines where multiple Indian athletes are expected to qualify.
+Golf, Judo and Swimming are other disciplines where Indian athletes can qualify.

 ''...we are estimating to touch 125 to 135 (qualified athletes) by the next two to three weeks when the qualification process is over,'' Batra said during the online ceremony which also marked 50 days to the Games.